bodhiproject/bodhi-server/README.md

     }

 ### POST /did-withdraw
-Did the address already withdraw their winnings.
+Returns true if the address already withdrew their winnings.

 **Body**